European stocks fall as investors lose taste for Carlsberg

 The FTSEurofirst and Euro STOXX 50 both remain up by around 10 percent since the start of 2015, helped in part by economic stimulus measures from the European Central Bank (ECB).

-However, they also both remain nearly 10 percent below their peaks for 2015, reached in April, because of worries about the global economy.
+However, they also both remain nearly 10 percent below their peaks for 2015 that were reached in April, given the worries about the global economy due to China and Greece.

-Investors were also awaiting the minutes later in the day of the U.S. Federal Reserve's last meeting, for clues on whether it might raise interest rates next month.
+Investors were also awaiting the minutes due later in the day of the U.S. Federal Reserve's last meeting, for clues on whether the U.S. might raise interest rates next month.

 Higher interest rates can often hurt equity markets, as they boost the returns on bonds and cash, and can result in increased debt payments for companies listed on the stock market.